 Adolescents need…to work, to be challenged, to be empowered, to develop a personal vision, to be adaptable.
 Maria Montessori envisioned work for adolescents designed to respond to the sensitivities of this age: personal dignity, social justice and belonging.
 Her education models for the years leading up to adolescence provide the foundations of high levels of independence and self-direction, respect for differences in personal strengths and challenges, comfort with collaborative work, and a love of learning for learning’s sake.
 By the time children reach their adolescent years, they are ready to explore and discover the world and their roles in it through a curriculum based on society and the needs of their communities.
 Appropriately, the adolescents’ communities and the earth become their classrooms.

-Mead’s Adolescent Program offers lessons with practical applications that allow students to improve their communities through occupation-based projects.
+Mead’s Middle School Program offers lessons with practical applications that allow students to improve their communities through occupation-based projects.
 Students develop and maintain positive relationships with adult mentors and guides through work that has a clear purpose and allows them to engage in the immediate needs of their community.
-The history, natural beauty and ecological sanctuary found on Mead’s campus at Ijams Nature Center provides endless opportunities for students to work with their heads, hearts and hands in nature on a daily basis.
+The history, natural beauty and ecological sanctuary found on Mead’s campus and nearby Ijams Nature Center provides endless opportunities for students to work with their heads, hearts and hands in nature on a daily basis.
 Lessons in math, science, history, geography, technology, language arts, health and wellness, and practical life skills are found in projects such as building and maintaining a garden and structures, tending farm animals, beekeeping, cooking, using tools, field studies and conservation projects, planning and raising money for school trips, researching local and global issues, writing and presenting to government representatives, and doing volunteer work.
 Occupations/projects-based projects provide students with real-life experiences and responsibilities to enable them to realize the connections between disciplines to answer the prevailing question of their age – “Why do I need to learn this?”
 The outcomes of their efforts impact the lives of not only the students, but the lives of others in their community, which provides a strong source of validation for the adolescents’ skills and contributions.

-In addition to developing the intellect, Mead’s Adolescent Program offers opportunities for students to creatively express themselves through a variety of media such as photography, print, ceramics, textiles, and an array of art, drama, movement, and music endeavors.
+In addition to developing the intellect, Mead’s Middle School Program offers opportunities for students to creatively express themselves through a variety of media such as photography, print, ceramics, textiles, and an array of art, drama, movement, and music endeavors.
 Outlets for creative expression provide ways for adolescents to channel their emotions, help them feel comfortable and competent in expressing themselves, and lead them to better understand and appreciate others’ perceptions and perspectives.